Riverside, Illinois: Government

 Riverside is mostly in Illinois's 4th congressional district, with a small portion in Illinois's 3rd congressional district.

 The United States Postal Service operates the Riverside Post Office at 45 East Burlington Street and the North Riverside Post Office at 7300 West 25th Street.

 Education

-Riverside is served by District 96 for public schools.
+Riverside is served by Riverside School District 96 for public schools.
 District 96 has 4 elementary schools, and one junior high school.
 High school District 208 serves Riverside high school students.